arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 Possible metaphor to run by people:

-1. creating artwork by hand (editing files)
+1. creating 2D artwork/drawing by hand (editing files)
-2. putting paper in a scanner's intake slot (add)
+2. putting the drawings in a scanner's intake slot (**add**)
-3. scanning to create a *perfect* digital copy of the added artwork (commit)
+3. scanning to create a *perfect* digital copy of the added artwork (**commit**)
-4. uploading images to cloud storage (push)
+4. uploading scans to cloud storage (**push**)
-5. printing out updated images from the cloud to work on (pull)
+5. printing out updated images from the cloud to work on (**pull**I’m )
+6. I draw a flower in one corner, you draw a boat in another corner of drawing 1,  and our friend draws an animal on drawing 2, all of our changes **merge** happily!
+7. I make the animal on drawing 2 into an angry sheep, while you turn it into a happy sloth, we can’t merge the drawings and must resolve this **conflict**!

 #### `git add` stages files
 images, and words, and metaphors